-When producing music from home, it is important to make sure you have a soundproof space.
+When producing music from on your studio gear, it is important to make sure you have a soundproof space.

 This ensures that you will not be distracted by outside noise, but it will also make sure that you do not distract your neighbors–or the police.